Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Approach

-We found in our initial experiments that this initialization method does not lead to very good results in the text domain.
-In contrast with the experimental setting of \cite{locatello2020object}, which used artificially generated data with a small number and range of objects, real language requires learning about a very large vocabulary of morphemes, and each example can have a large number of morphemes.
-This suggests that a model for language needs a more informative initialization with more trained parameters, in order to have the capacity to learn about this large vocabulary and distinguish all the objects in a long sentence.
-To investigate this issue, we propose two other initializations for adapting Slot Attention to text.
+In other words, the initial value of slots are independent samples of a single Normal distribution with learnable parameters.
+We found in our experiments that this initialization method does not lead to good results in the text domain (see ~\Cref{sec:init} for a comparison).
+In contrast with the experimental setting of \citet{locatello2020object}, which used artificially generated data with a small number and range of objects, real language requires learning about a very large vocabulary of morphemes, and each example can have a large number of morphemes.
+This suggests that a model for language needs a more informative initialization with more trainable parameters, in order to have the capacity to learn about this large vocabulary and distinguish all the objects in a long sentence.

-To increase the capacity of the model to learn an appropriate initialization, we consider a separate $\mu$ per slot and we fix the $\sigma$ to a predefined value for all the slots.
+To investigate this issue, we propose another initialization for adapting Slot Attention to text.
+We consider a separate learnable $\mu$ per slot and we fix the $\sigma$ to a predefined value for all the slots.
 Namely, the slots are initialized as

-By assigning a separate $\mu$ for each slot, the initialization has many more trained parameters.
+By assigning a separate $\mu$ for each slot, the initialization has many more trainable parameters.
 This allows the model to learn about different kinds of units, such as ones that occur at different positions, or ones that have different types of forms, but we do not make any assumptions about what those differences might be.
-However, since these $\mu$ parameters are learnable, we need to fix the number of slots before training them and use the same number of slots at test time.

-In addition, the intuition behind fixing the $\sigma$ is to force the slots to compress the information in a meaningful way.
-Since the number of possible n-grams in text is finite but the slots can have any continuous value in the space of $\mathrm{R}^{D_{slots}}$, the slots tend to learn an arbitrary mapping from n-grams in the input to the slots, while turning $\sigma$ to zero.
-Thus, there is no need for the slots to learn the underlying meaning-bearing units.
-Therefore, by imposing a constant noise on slots through the constant $\sigma$, we limit the information which can be passed through each slot, from the information theoretic point of view.
+In addition, the intuition behind fixing the $\sigma$ is to prevent it from collapsing to zero.
+In particular, since the number of possible n-grams in text is finite but the slots can have any continuous value in the space of $\mathrm{R}^{D_{slots}}$, the slots tend to learn an arbitrary mapping from n-grams in the input to the slots while turning $\sigma$ to zero.
+In this case, there is no need for the slots to learn the underlying meaning-bearing units.
+By fixing the $\sigma$ to a nonzero value, the initialization effectively introduces noise into slot vectors and thereby limits the amount of information which can be passed through each slot, from the information theoretic point of view.
+This bottleneck forces the slots to compress information in a meaningful way.
+We then obtain the set of slots $M=\{m_1\dots m_K\}=\text{SlotAttention}(X')$.